 In stage 2 of the game, the regulator sets p to maximize the ex ante objective function (5) with probability ρ and the ex post objective function (6) with probability $1 - \rho$.
-Since the two functions differ only with respect to k, we can rewrite the regulator's objective function compactly as where I is an indicator function which equals 1 with probability ρ (the regulator keeps his commitment to the regulatory rule) and equals 0 with probability $1-\rho$ (the regulator behaves opportunistically and ignores k when setting p).
+Since the two functions differ only with respect to k, we can rewrite the regulator's objective function compactly as where I is an indicator function which equals 1 with probability ρ (the regulator keeps his commitment to the regulatory rule) and equals 0 with probability $1 - \rho$ (the regulator behaves opportunistically and ignores k when setting p).
 It should be noted that at the extreme when $\gamma = 1$, the regulator cares only about consumers and hence sets a "cost-based" price that simply covers the firm's expected costs.
 At the opposite extreme when $\gamma = 0$, the regulator cares only about the firm and sets p = V(k); this price is independent of the firm's cost.
-In general then, the lower γ is, the more responsive is the regulated price to the firm's cost.
+In general then, the regulated price is more responsive to cost as γ decreases.

-$$(V(k) - p)^{\gamma} (p - \beta \frac{\overline{c}}{2} - (1 - \delta) \phi (p, D) T - Ik)^{1 - \gamma},$$ (7)
+$$(V(k) - p)^{\gamma} \left(p - \beta \frac{\overline{c}}{2} - (1 - \delta) \phi(p, D) T - Ik \right)^{1 - \gamma}, \tag{7}$$ where

 Using (7), we can now solve the problems of both committed and opportunistic regulators by simply maximizing (7) with respect to p.
-Using the same steps as in Spiegel (1994), the solution to the maximization problem is given by
+Using the same steps as in Spiegel (1994), the solution to the maximization problem is given by to ensure that the firm never goes bankrupt and shareholders earn their required rate of return.
+Our approach also differs from Lewis and Sappington (1995) who study the optimal design of capital structure in a model that involves a risk-averse regulator (a principal) and a risk-neutral regulated firm (an agent) under alternative assumptions regarding the principal's ability to control the agent's capital structure.